bulletproofpancake/ParkingRSSI-mdbook/src/chapters/views/homeFragment.md

         Log.d(TAG, "Vector: ${vector.joinToString(", ", "[ ", " ]")} ; Label: $label")

-        knnClassifier.addPoint(
+        // Adds the point to the knn classifier with the paired label knnClassifier.addPoint(
           vector.toCollection(ArrayList()),
           label
         )

-        db.addRow(prefs.getSession(), label, values)
+        // Adds the points as a row in the database db.addRow(prefs.getSession(), label, values)
         state = State.NONE
       }